 When looking at the period for which HICP-CT data are available (December 2002 onwards) at euro area level, the annual rate of change in the HICP has been on average 0.2 percentage points (pp) higher than the HICP-CT annual rate.
 That indicates an increase of taxes on products over time.
-However, there were sub-periods with clearly discernible patterns: there was not much difference between HICP and HICP-CT annual rates until 2009 (with the exception of 2007).
-During 2010-2012, the annual rate of change of the HICP-CT turned out to be significantly lower than the general index.
-Since 2013 the difference has narrowed.
+However, there were sub-periods with clearly discernible patterns: there was not much difference between HICP and HICP-CT annual rates until 2009 (with the exception of 2007, mainly due by an increase of the standard VAT rate of Germany from 16 % to 19 %).
+During 2010-2012, the annual rate of change of the HICP-CT was significantly lower than the general index, and the difference has narrowed since 2013.

 Trends at Member State level

-Every country recorded on average an increase of taxes on products (see Table 1), except Denmark, whose rates of HICP and HICP-CT have been similar during last 15 years.
-Additionally, the rates of HICP and HICP-CT for Belgium, Italy, Austria and Sweden have been nearly identical (only 0.1 pp difference).
-In contrast, Greece and Latvia had the largest difference between HICP and HICP-CT rates, at 0.7 pp on average.
-Looking at individual years, the differences in terms of HICP annual rates being higher than HICP-CT rates were greatest in Romania at 5.7 pp in 2010, Lithuania at 5.2 pp (2009), Latvia at 5.1 pp (2009) and Greece at 4.3 pp (2010).
-Conversely, the only occasions where HICP-CT was higher than HICP by more than 1 pp were recorded in Romania, at 3.0 and 1.9 pp in 2015 and 2016 and the United Kingdom, at 1.1 pp in 2008.
+During the period 2009-2019, all Member States recorded an average increase of taxes on products (see Table 1).
+The exception was Germany, whose HICP and HICP-CT rates have been similar during the last 10 years.
+Additionally, the rates of HICP and HICP-CT for Belgium, Denmark, Lithuania, Austria, Romania, Slovakia and Sweden have exhibited a difference of only 0.1 pp. By contrast, Greece had the largest difference between HICP and HICP-CT rates at 0.7 pp on average.
+Looking at individual years, the differences in terms of HICP annual rates being higher than HICP-CT rates were greatest in Romania at 5.7 pp in 2010 and Greece at 4.3 pp, also in 2010.
+Conversely, the only occasions where HICP-CT was higher than HICP by more than 1 pp were recorded in Romania, at 3.0 and 1.9 pp in 2015 and 2016.

 Data sources and availability

 Starting from December 2002, HICP-CT all-items and special aggregates are available for most Member States.
-From January 2013 on, detailed HICP-CT data by COICOP categories are available for all Member States and Norway in the Eurostat database.
+From December 2012 on, detailed HICP-CT data by COICOP categories are available for all Member States, the United Kingdom and Norway in the Eurostat database.